BivittatusDB/BivittatusDB/README.md

 <img src="./logo.png" />
 </p>

-# Operator-Based Relational Database Management System (Stage One)
+# BivittatusDB: Operator-Based Relational Database Management System (Stage One)

 This is a Python-based relational database management system (RDBMS) designed from scratch with operator-based functionalities.
 It's a standalone system not compatible with SQL or NoSQL databases, aiming to provide a simple yet functional database management solution.